Attention deficit hyperactivity disorder

 ADD; ADHD; Childhood hyperkinesis

-ADHD usually begins in childhood but may continue into the adult years.
-It is the most commonly diagnosed behavioral disorder in children.
-ADHD is diagnosed much more often in boys than in girls.
+ADHD often begins in childhood.
+But it may continue into the adult years.
+ADHD is diagnosed more often in boys than in girls.

 Exams and Tests

-If ADHD is suspected, the individual should be evaluated by a health care professional.
-There is no test that can make or exclude a diagnosis of ADHD.
-The diagnosis is based on a pattern of the symptoms listed above.
-When the person with suspected ADHD is a child, parents and teachers are usually involved during the evaluation process.
+There is no test that can diagnose ADHD.
+Diagnosis is based on a pattern of the symptoms listed above.
+When a child is suspected to have ADHD, parents and teachers are often involved during the evaluation.

-Treating ADHD is a partnership between the health care provider and the patient.
-If the patient is a child, parents and often teachers are involved.
+Treating ADHD is a partnership between the health care provider and the person with ADHD.
+If it's a child, parents and often teachers are involved.
 For treatment to work, it is important to:

 If treatment does not seem to work, the health care provider will likely:

 A common type of ADHD therapy is called behavioral therapy.
 It teaches children and parents healthy behaviors and how to manage disruptive behaviors.
-For mild cases of ADHD, behavioral therapy alone (without medicine) can sometimes be effective.
+For mild ADHD, behavioral therapy alone (without medicine) may be effective.

 Other tips to help a child with ADHD include: